Ngue-Um/syllabi/mock-lecture_linguistic-diversity-in-africa.md

 ## Specific objectives of the lecture

+At the end of this course, students and other attendees will be able to:

-1. Students and participants of this lecture critically understand the global discourses about language diversity in Africa.
+1. critically understand the global discourses about language diversity in Africa

-2. Students and participants of this course critically understand ethnolinguistic representations of African societies concerning their language reality.
+2. critically understand ethnolinguistic representations of African societies

-3. Students and participans of this lecture are engaged in furthering and disseminating their knowledge and understanding of the language reality of Africa.
+3. engage the wider audience to disseminate their knowledge about the language reality of Africa.

 ## **Mode of instruction**